Please note if you are using DSM7.2 or higher you should use the Container Manager version of this guide from the menu.

 What is Prowlarr?

-Prowlarr is a new application that combines your various indexers for torrents and Usenet into one place, it then syncs all the indexer settings automatically with Sonarr, Radarr etc.
+Prowlarr is an application that combines your various indexers for torrents and Usenet into one place, it then syncs all the indexer settings automatically with Sonarr, Radarr etc.

-In order for you to successfully use this guide please complete the second of the two preceding guides
+In order for you to successfully use this guide please complete these two guides and come back here.

 Downloading the Prowlarr Image